Medicinal Mushrooms Fight Viral Infections

 - hepatitis (including cases of major improvements and complete hepatitis C cures)

-While certainly not “magic bullets” that can always cure everyone,
+Although they are not “magic bullets” that can cure everyone,